CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 ## Contractual changes

 Any contractual changes require input from the CivicActions Legal team.
+If the changes are purely financial, then please raise awareness with Legal.
+If the changes involve roles, resourcing, etc., then Legal must be involved from the inception.

-## MODs and Extensions are a good time to re-evaluate
+## Mods and Extensions are a good time to re-evaluate

 If your project requires a MOD or Extension, it is prudent to ensure everyone agrees about <i>why</i> the change is being made.
 Pull in your Project Management colleagues for input, as well as CivicActions leaders, i.e., Sales.

-## Common steps for a MOD or Extension
+## Common steps for a Mod or Extension

 -   Start with a short summary document which outlines the following:
     -   Why the change is required